arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 - [Getting started with the Web Editor](/cloud/web-editor/tutorials/getting-started/getting-started-web-editor)

 ## Pins
-As a Portenta family Shield it uses the High density pins to be available for the Portenta board wich is being connected.
+As a Portenta family Shield it uses the High density pins to be available for the Portenta board which is being connected.
 ![The pinout of the Arduino® Portenta Cat.
 M1/NB IoT GNSS Shield.](assets/thalesPinout.svg)

 ## GSM